Loading...

 Pause the video and do the task now.

-You did a great job at note taking for your plan for paragraph one.
+You did a great job at note-taking for your plan for paragraph one.

 Let's take a look at some examples of what I have seen.

-Learning fireworks in my father's workshop and for thoughts and feelings, loved every minute, wanted to discover more, inspired.
+And for thoughts and feelings: loved every minute, wanted to discover more, inspired.

-Then experimented with ingredients and invented my own firework.
+Then: experimented with ingredients and invented my own firework.

-Felt so proud of my achievement.
+Felt so proud of my achievement, thrilling to watch.

-Thrilling to watch, then knew I wanted to be a firework-maker and couldn't wait to tell Dad my dream, excited.
+And: couldn't wait to tell Dad my dream, excited.

-You'll notice that in these notes there are lots of pieces of key vocabulary linked to the events and Lila's thoughts and feelings.
+You'll notice that in these notes, there are lots of pieces of key vocabulary linked to the events and Lila's thoughts and feelings.

 It's now time for your second task.

-A recount of the conversation Lila had with her father.
+Write bullet point notes for paragraph two, a recount of the conversation Lila had with her father.

 And on the right hand side, you will bullet point thoughts and feelings Lila had in relation to each point.